cgreencode/eth-ghost-sol/README.md

 See the details of the above code [here](https://github.com/twodude/ghost-relay/blob/master/codeReviews.md).

-### Understanding Ethereum Smart Contract Storage[[10]](https://github.com/twodude/ghost-relay/blob/master/README.md#references)[[11]](https://github.com/twodude/ghost-relay/blob/master/README.md#references)

-Each smart contract maintains state in its own permanent storage.
-Storage is extremely sparsely populated, and **there’s no need to store the zeros.** A key/value store mapping 32-byte keys to 32-byte values will do the job nicely.
-An absent key is simply defined as mapping to the value zero.

-Because zeros don’t take up any space, storage can be reclaimed by setting a value to zero.
-This is incentivized in smart contracts with a gas refund when you change a value to zero.

-* There are no deleting a mapping in solidity.
-The only way to clear the data is to overwriting.
-Therefore, you have to concern about the gas consumption issues.

-* Although there is a gas refund system in EVM, it can make loss that overwriting consumes more gas than refund one[[12]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

 # References

 > [1] G. Wood, "Ethereum a secure decentralised generalised transaction ledger", 2014.